erikpukinskis/codedocs/README.md

   do!
 - **Doesn't** provide interactive "knobs".
 Demos are just code samples.
 - **Doesn't** magically scan through your source tree and "analyze" it.
-Magic is great when it works, but Code Docs are _just normal React_.
+Magic is great when it works, but Codeocs are _just normal React_.
 If you want another page on your documentation site, you import it and pass it to `<DocsApp>` manually.
 - **Doesn't** set up dev or deploy scripts for you.
 You are a professional application developer.
 You've probably already set up lots of infrastructure for deploying apps using your Design System.
 You